f-prettyland/minimalist-games/about.md

 So I like board games, like a lot, like a lot a lot.
 But sometimes it can be hard to know what's good to play, and how to play them, and how you can play them without owning anything.

-So Meatspace Games tries to compile my knowledge in one place.
+So this is a list that tries to compile my minimalist game knowledge in one place.

 Enjoy.